-She conducts psychotherapy as well as forensic evaluations for sexual abuse litigation and personal injury cases.
+She conducts psychotherapy with diverse clients with specializations in multicultural counseling, working with LGBTQ clients and/or those who have experienced trauma, as well as forensic evaluations for sexual abuse litigation and personal injury cases.
 She previously trained in college counseling centers, a general private practice, as well as a forensic private practice specializing in family law.
-She is also an Assistant Professor at Monmouth University in West Long Branch, NJ where she holds several positions within the Department of Psychology, including Director of Undergraduate Research and Director of the Clinical Psychology Research Center.
+In addition to being an expert in various forms of trauma, she is one of the few experts in the world on mother-daughter sexual abuse, and is available to testify in civil, criminal or family court for cases where mother-daughter sexual abuse is alleged.
+Dr. Hatchard is also a fierce ally in the LGBTQ community, and is currently serving as the Director of Instruction and Assessment for the Queer and Trans Affirming Professional Certificate Program.
+She also holds QTAP certification, has provided continuing education programming, and serves as a consultant and member of the board for the Contemporary Relationship Conference.
+She is also an Associate Professor and Chair of the Department of Psychology at Monmouth University in West Long Branch, NJ, and Director of the Clinical Psychology Research Center.
+She also holds leadership positions as Vice-chair of the Council of Chairs and serves on the President's Cabinet.
 More information about her research can be found here.
 In 1999, she founded Making Daughters Safe Again, a nonprofit organization with a global membership that provides trainings to mental health professionals and support services to survivors of mother-daughter sexual abuse, including a full weekend therapeutic retreat that has attracted women from at least 34 different states in the United States, and other countries.
 She directed and produced a documentary film entitled, Who Will Love Me?
 Four Stories of Mother-daughter Sexual Abuse (click link to amazon.com page) described by Ellen Bass, co-author of The Courage to Heal as "a deeply moving film; an extremely valuable contribution to the field of healing from child sexual abuse."
 Dr. Hatchard's clinical work was also featured in the documentary, It was a Woman, which aired nationally in Canada, and she is currently serving as an expert and an editorial consultant for a documentary on Dissociative Identity Disorder.
 Dr. Hatchard has provided trainings and invited lectures to a variety of audiences both nationally and internationally, and has been featured in newspaper, radio, television and film.
 In 2014, she co-authored Real Development with Nicole Barnes, Ph.D., a multimedia lifespan development product incorporating film from six different families, text, and interactive activities, published by Wiley and Sons, Inc. In 2011, she was honored to receive the Martin Luther King, Jr. Unsung Hero award for her work on behalf of survivors of abuse.
 In 2012, she won an Early Career Psychologist Scholarship Award presented to "exceptional early career psychologists...recognized for their exemplary commitment to professional excellence, "awarded by the National Register of Health Service Providers in conjunction with the American Psychological Association.
 In 2014, she was selected from a pool of national mental health experts to provide exclusive content and programming for Your Wellness Room, an innovative wellness platform that addresses multiple areas of health through programs provided by national leaders in their fields.
 In 2015, she won an APA Early Career Achievement Award from the American Psychological Association based on "achievements and demonstration of astute leadership in the field of psychology."

 Dr. Jamie Goodwin

 Dr. Jamie Goodwin earned her masters degree from Loyola University in Baltimore, MD and her Ph.D. in counseling psychology from Ball State University in Muncie, IN.
-She is currently a postdoctoral associate at Mosaic, working under the supervision of Dr. Hatchard while she completes her hours towards licensure as a Psychologist.
+She is a licensed Counseling Psychologist at Mosaic Psychological Associates, LLC.

 She is also a full-time Specialist Professor and Field Placement Developer and Coordinator for the Psychology Department at Monmouth University and teaches a wide variety of both lower and upper level courses to undergraduate students.
 She also conducts research as a principal investigator in the Clinical Psychology Research Center.